-If you plan to sell your home, you want to know that you’re going to get the absolute best price, and a new report from Zillow takes a look at which features can help you get the premium you desire.
+If you plan to sell your home, you want to know that you’re going to get the absolute best price, and a report from Zillow takes a look at which features can help you get the premium you desire.
 To zero in on what makes a home sell for more, Zillow looked at the listing descriptions for almost four million homes that sold between January and December 2017, and analyzed keywords and features these homes had in common to find out which items helped a home sell for more than expected.
 There are some surprises—who knew there was a high demand for pet amenities?—and some clear trends (turns out, everyone loves the modern farmhouse look).

 The self-care movement is moving beyond the bathtub, with steam showers being the top feature home buyers look for.
 Predominantly seen in Chicago, steam showers help vaporize the water for a warm bathing experience that can make you feel like you’re in a luxe spa.
 A steam shower can make a home sell for nearly 30 percent above asking price.